Friday, September 14, 2018

 Middle Street (the Middle St. area is now an open public

-space for pedestrians) in order to enter Monument Square on
+space for pedestrians) to enter Monument Square on

 is on its way to Munjoy Hill.